whoever11/AniGridProject/README.md

 ex. to check if correct  // Check if the answer is correct
         if (playerAnswer.toLowerCase() === questionObj.answer.toLowerCase()) {
             // Correct answer, proceed with marking the box

+#Design
+The Top area of the screen will have the name of the game with some images to help style the header.
+A character icon will be there for the player and beside the icon will be the three hearts showing the players lives then a 3x3 grid consits of 9 boxes for the player to pick a box for the question. the question will then appear below the grid in a box to show the question and the answer submit area will be below that area. at the bottom of the screen will be a restart button if the player would like to restart the game.